danielmunro/beehive/README.md

 beehive
 =======

-Beehive is an event-driven socket server powered by libevent and implemented in PHP with OO-design principles.
+Beehive is an event-driven socket server powered by libevent and implemented in PHP (requires libevent and PHP 5.4).

 how to run
 ==========